Cookie Settings

 What is the best time of the year for a 3-day Nyerere safari?

-“The best time to visit the Selous is from June to October.
+“The best time to visit Nyerere is from June to October.
 This is the Dry season, when you can expect the best weather conditions (clear skies and mild temperatures) and the park’s dirt tracks will be easier to drive without vehicles getting stuck or blocked from getting through.
 The best time of all is late in the Dry season (usually September and, even more, October) because as water sources start to dry out, animals are drawn to the pools, lakes and rivers that remain, thereby making them easier to locate.
 November and December can also be fine.
 The worst weather (with the highest chance of rain) will usually be in March and April.
 If you’re a birder, consider coming between November, when migratory species arrive in great numbers from Europe, southern Asia and North Africa, and April, when most of them leave and return to the north.”

 4

-How much does a 3-day Nyerere safari cost?
+How much will this safari cost?

-“A 3-day Selous safari will start at US$150 to US$200 per person per day.
+“A 3-day Nyerere safari will start at US$150 to US$200 per person per day.
 Major costs (apart from your accommodation) are likely to include air transfers (which could cost US$300 return per person) and the daily park entrance fees (US$50/25 per adult/child per day).
 Check whether these are included in the quoted price when making your booking, or whether they are considered additional costs.
 Prices will, of course, vary greatly from one safari tour operator to the next.
 Prices also change depending on the accommodation you choose.
 A budget camping experience some distance from the park entrance will clearly cost considerably less than a five-star luxury tented camp well inside park boundaries.
 High-season prices run from June to October; traveling outside of these months can significantly reduce the cost of your safari.
-And it will also make a difference whether your 3 days on tour is spent on a private safari, where you will have your own guide, driver and vehicles, and pay for them all, or a group safari, where these costs and experiences are shared with other travelers.”
+And it will also make a difference whether your 3 days on tour are spent on a private safari, where you will have your own guide, driver and vehicles, and pay for them all, or a group safari, where these costs and experiences are shared with other travelers.”

 5